 Even though INSEAD has provided you enough ground to cover your candidacy, you may still use this essay in a variety of ways to further strengthen your candidacy.
 More importantly, you should also use an optional essay to address a weakness in your profile, like a low GPA or GMAT, a gap in your job history, or your inability to get a recommendation from your current supervisor.

-For my Blog on 'Optional Essay', click here.
+Note: For my Blog on an 'Optional Essay,' click here.

 For sample 'Optional Essay', click here.